neurostuff/compose-docs/blog/2025-6-20-ai-review.md

 ## **Initial Extraction Schemas**

-At launch, we have extracted two schemas across the articles indexed by NeuroStore: *participant demographics* and *experimental details.* To begin, these schemas were extracted from the full text of articles using GPT-4— a model we previously established performed well at information extraction.
+At launch, we have extracted two schemas across the articles indexed by NeuroStore: *participant demographics* and *experimental details.* To begin, these schemas were extracted from the full text of articles using GPT-4— a model whos performance has already been established in previous internal validations.

 ### **Participant Demographics**